schmonz/smtp-strangler/README.md

 This is an implementation of the
 [Strangler pattern](https://martinfowler.com/bliki/StranglerApplication.html)
-for any SMTP or POP3 server program that can run under [inetd(8)](https://wiki.netbsd.org/guide/inetd/) or [tcpserver(1)](https://cr.yp.to/ucspi-tcp/tcpserver.html).
+for any SMTP server program that can run under [inetd(8)](https://wiki.netbsd.org/guide/inetd/) or [tcpserver(1)](https://cr.yp.to/ucspi-tcp/tcpserver.html).